BIVROST/360WebPlayer/README.md

 VR needs high definition material and browsers aren't best at playing video, so there are quite few guidelines and restrictions on how to make the most portable video for the web.

 First of all, not all browsers support the same **content types**: there is mp4, webm and sometimes even ogv.
-These have a lot of options to fine tune these formats, this is even more true in mp4 where there are lots of codecs you can use.
+There are a lot of options to fine tune these formats, this is even more true in mp4 where there are lots of codecs you can use.
 We suggest using an combination of mp4/h264 and webm/vp8 and not using ogv as it is only required on old/low end platforms that won't support the required resolution anyway (ogv is usually software decoded).
 Provide both files, some browsers support one or the other.

 **Resoulution** - full HD (1920x1080) is a minimum for quality, HD ready (1280x720) will be watchable, but not necessarily enjoyable.
 Good quality is 4k (4096x2048, 3840x2160 etc).
 8k would be great, but currently unachievable on almost all configurations.
-The perfect aspect ratio for equirectangular 360 video is 2:1, but it will stretch nicely is you stay close.
+The perfect aspect ratio for equirectangular 360 video is 2:1, but it will stretch nicely if you stay close.
 Remember about stereoscopy - you might need to cramp two frames into that picture.

 Then you have the **bitrate** - VR movies take a lot of that, with full HD an absolute minimum is 10mbps, 16 or even 25 might be required if there is more detail.
 With higher resolutions 30, 50mbps or even more are not unseen.